Configuring Your Devices

 • Wearable — Fallen Alert (for Raft customers)

 Each action has a dropdown to select which category it triggers.
-The categories in those drop downs are defined in the Notify Categories tab.
+The categories in those drop downs are defined in the Categories tab.

-Notify Categories tab
+Categories tab

 This tab displays all emergency categories configured for your account.
 For each category you can see: its name, whether it declares an emergency, whether it triggers a 911 alert, and what color flashes across your Base Station and Repeaters when that category is active.
 Default categories include Medical, Active Assailant, Suspicious Person, Missing Child, Fire, Tornado, Bomb Threat, and more — all configurable.